 Cost to Council BDC Approval SNC Approval

 Up to £20,000 Assistant Director Assistant Director

 £20,001 to £50,000 Director Assistant Director

-£50,001 to £100,000 CMLT Director
+£50,001 to £100,000 CLT Director

+£100,001 to £200,000 Cabinet CLT in consultation

+with the relevant

+Portfolio Holder

-Above £100,001 Cabinet Cabinet
+Above £200,001 Cabinet Cabinet

-- 15.3 Officers in conjunction with the Procurement Team must notify all suppliers simultaneously and as soon as possible of the intention to award the contract to the successful supplier and stipulating the standstill period (if any) applied in the notification.
-If an unsuccessful supplier challenges the decision, the Officer shall not award the contract and shall immediately seek the advice of the Procurement Team. - 15.4 Where a contract has been tendered below the PCR 2015 and above £20,000 the Council shall publish a contract award notice on Contract Finder. - 15.5 Where a contract has been tendered pursuant to the PCR 2015 the Council shall publish a contract award notice as detailed by the PCR 2015.
+- 15.2 Officers in conjunction with the Procurement Team must notify all suppliers simultaneously and as soon as possible of the intention to award the contract to the successful supplier and stipulating the standstill period (if any) applied in the notification.
+If an unsuccessful supplier challenges the decision, the Officer shall not award the contract and shall immediately seek the advice of the Procurement Team. - 15.3 Where a contract has been tendered below the PCR 2015 and above £20,000 the Council shall publish a contract award notice on Contract Finder. - 15.4 Where a contract has been tendered pursuant to the PCR 2015 the Council shall publish a contract award notice as detailed by the PCR 2015.

-16. CONTRACT TERMS
+16 CONTRACT TERMS

-Contractual arrangements should be made on:
+- 16.1 Contractual arrangements should be made on:

 - the Council's standard general terms, or

 - standard form contracts, or

 - industry standard model contract terms, or

 - if using a Framework, the Framework Terms.